tinacms/tina.io/content/blog/introducing-visual-open-authoring.md

 ## Add an "Edit Mode" to Your Site

+## Add an "Edit Mode" to Your Site

+Hello there:

+sdfsdffs

 **Picture this:** on your website, there's an _"Edit this page on GitHub"_ link — familiar enough.
 But imagine that when you click it, instead of kicking you over to GitHub, the site itself becomes editable, **like a Google Doc**.

 The experience should feel familiar for anyone that has used a word processor or site builder.
 You navigate to the page you want to change, click “Edit”, make updates in a WYSIWYG, and then submit your changes.
 That’s it 🧞‍♂️.